BankThink

 In that regard, it was encouraging to be among the members of the Federal Financial Institutions Examination Council when it announced its commitment to financial inclusion as well as fair access and fair treatment for everyone in America earlier this month.

-As we observe Juneteenth in the midst of these difficult and unprecedented times for our country, each of us should consider its meaning, and how we can take important actions today to achieve financial freedom for everyone.
+Each of us should consider the meaning of days like Juneteenth and how we can take important actions today to achieve financial freedom for everyone.
 And while financial inclusion is just one way among many we can achieve a freer, more equitable and just society for all Americans, I believe it is a significant step in the right direction.

 This article originally appeared in Credit Union Journal.